burtenshaw/productizing_os_llms/week_2/README.md

 These instructions will guide you through the process of training an open source model on a dataset with ORPO, evaluating the model on a test dataset, and publishing the model to Hugging Face.
 They supply the basic steps to complete the project.
 You are encouraged to modify and expand upon these steps to create a unique project.

 ### Train an open source model on a dataset with ORPO

+#### Option 1: Using TRL scripts

+This option is ideal if you have access to a local machine or a cloud environment with GPU support.
+You can use the TRL scripts to train an open source model on a dataset with ORPO.
+You should refer to the TRL documentation for more information on how to use the scripts.

 1. Clone the Transformers Reinforcement Learning repository: